 By understanding how people use this website, we can make improvements to the navigation and content to make the site better and easier to access.

-We use Google Analytics to gather data on the number of people accessing our site, where they are accessing from, what pages they visit, and what technology they are using.
+We use Google Analytics to gather data on the number of people accessing our website, where they are accessing from, what pages they visit, and what technology they are using.
 Google Analytics cannot identify your personally, but does allow us to understand our users as a group, for example by recording what browsers are being used.
 To opt out of Google Analytics cookies, please visit Google’s website.

 Cookies set by other websites through this site

 We want to provide interesting and engaging content on our website.
 On some pages we embed media from Vimeo and on most pages & posts we have links to our social media on external websites such as Facebook, Twitter, Instagram, Pinterest, LinkedIn, YouTube & Vimeo.
 The suppliers of these services may also set cookies on your device when you visit the pages where we have used this type of content.
 These are known as ‘third-party’ cookies.
 We do not control how a third party uses their cookies.
 You should check these third party websites’ privacy policies for more information about their cookies if you are concerned about this.